top of page

 The 7-Day Journey

-Join us as we move the horses to the start of the ride — travelling from farmland into the reserve while riding amongst the large, loose herd.
-At the end of the week, you’ll help take them home again.
+Join us as we move ride the horses into the reserve lands, travelling from farmland into the wilderness while riding amongst the herd.

-This is a rare behind-the-scenes experience: cantering alongside a loose herd, witnessing how the horses move naturally, and sharing their full journey from beginning to end.
+This is a rare behind-the-scenes experience: sharing the full journey from beginning to end.

 Limited spaces available.
 Suitable for confident intermediate riders and above.